manideep-malyala/sarigama_ai/README.md

 # SaRiGaMa.AI Music Separation Utility

 SaRiGaMa.AI is a user-friendly music separation utility that allows users to easily separate different components of a music track into individual audio files.
-Using the pre-trained open-source model Spleeter from Deezer, SaRiGaMa.AI employs several powerful Python libraries, including Pydub, Pytube, Mutagen etc, to isolate tracks such as vocals, drums, bass, and more.
+Using the pre-trained open-source model Spleeter from Deezer, SaRiGaMa.AI employs several powerful Python libraries, including Pydub, Pytube, Mutagen, Yt-Dlp etc, to isolate tracks such as vocals, drums, bass, and more, converting them.

 ## Usage